H.R. 5543: Baltic Security Assessment Act of 2025

 State Department and Pentagon officials

-Russia, Belarus, China, Iran, and other actors named in the bill
+Russia, Belarus, China, and Iran

 The public and U.S. partners